If you have not yet signed up for the ACE CPT certification, receive a big discount here.

 Formulating a Plan

-Personal trainers need to consider a lot of options when they are in the planning stage, as all the information attained in the last two steps will come together.
-It is important to collaborate with the client and ensure that the plan is something they are wanting to do, and it can be a way to reinforce that the information you have is correct and what they desire in a program.
+Personal trainers need to consider many options when planning, as all the information attained in the last two steps will come together.
+It is important to collaborate with the client and ensure that the plan is something they want to do, and it can be a way to reinforce that the information you have is correct and what they desire in a program.

-This is the last stage, and this is where the client is going to begin to take on the program that you and them have put together.
+This is the last stage, and this is where the client will begin to take on the program that you and them have put together.

 Effective teaching techniques will be used in the actual teaching and coaching that occurs in this stage.